Fantastic and astonishing near death experiences of Captain John Smith when a colonist at Jamestown

 indians capture smith

-finally he is taken to the big chief’s village called Werowocomoco
+He then was taken to the big chief’s village called Werowocomoco

 Smith being saved by Pocahontas

-to her father, the great Chief, called Powhatan
+She pleaded for his life to her father, the great Chief, called Powhatan

 Smith at the very last moment received the King’s quarter

-you can believe this story, it is absolutely true
+You can believe this story, it is absolutely true

 if you read Smith’s writings enough to know him, you will know it is true too.